 Typically held late February.

 Alternative Spring Break

 Alternative Spring Break (ASB) is a student-led initiative that gives students the opportunity to take part in educational service projects during their scheduled spring break.
 The ASB program encourages active citizenship by providing service opportunities addressing issues within the community.
-ASB is created in partnership between Achieving Community Transformation (ACT), the Office of Community-Based Learning and Research, and Recreation and Wellness.
+ASB is created in partnership between Achieving Community Transformation (ACT), the Office of Community-Based Learning and Research and the Activities & Recreation Center (ARC).